ktaylor63/southeast/site/content/articles/taking-flight-to-freedom.md

     - 'Painted Bunting'
     - 'Rose-Breasted Grosbeak'
     - 'Wildlife Trafficking'
-updated: 'April 17th, 2018'
+updated: 'July 30th, 2018'
 ---

-{{< youtube id="poCVXe1OqTc" title="A video about Operation Ornery Birds and their release in Everglades National Park" >}}
+{{< youtube id="poCVXe1OqTc" title="A video about Operation Ornery Birds and their release in Everglades National Park" caption="Video by Nicole Vidal, USFWS." >}}

 **Everglades National Park, Florida** — Once they were locked up and abused.
 Now they are free.